Richard Bonynge

-Richard Alan Bonynge (/ˈbɒnɪŋ/ BON-ing) (born 29 September 1930) is an Australian conductor and pianist.
+Richard Alan Bonynge (/ˈbɒnɪŋ/ BONN-ing; born 29 September 1930) is an Australian conductor and pianist.
 He is the widower of Australian dramatic coloratura soprano Dame Joan Sutherland.
 Bonynge conducted virtually all of Sutherland's operatic performances from 1962 until her retirement in 1990.

 Biography

 Bonynge was born in Epping, a suburb of Sydney, and educated at Sydney Boys' High School before studying piano at the Sydney Conservatorium of Music and gaining a scholarship to the Royal College of Music in London, where his piano teacher was Herbert Fryer.
 He gave up his music scholarship, continuing his private piano studies, and became a coach for singers.
 One of these was Joan Sutherland, whom he had accompanied in Australia.
 They married in 1954 and became a duo, performing operatic recitals until 1962.
 When the scheduled conductor for a recital of operatic arias became ill and the replacement conductor was involved in a car accident, Bonynge stepped in and, from that time on, he conducted virtually all of his wife's performances.

 His debut as an opera conductor took place in 1963 in Vancouver, where he conducted Faust.
 The same year, also in Vancouver, he conducted Norma for the first time, starring Sutherland and Marilyn Horne.
-He also conducted the English Chamber Orchestra in many recordings.
+He conducted the English Chamber Orchestra in many recordings.

-By doing some research and reading up on Massenet and Italian bel canto composers, Bonynge discovered Massenet's own statement about his opera Esclarmonde being his "best achievement."
-This filled Bonynge with curiosity, even more because Esclarmonde had sunk into almost total oblivion and had hardly been performed at all since the end of the 19th century.
-He obtained a tattered vocal score of it in Paris, and subsequently bought the full orchestral score from an auction in New York City.
+While researching Massenet and Italian bel canto composers, Bonynge discovered Massenet's own statement that his opera Esclarmonde was his "best achievement".
+This made Bonynge curious, because Esclarmonde had sunk into almost total oblivion and had hardly been performed at all since the end of the 19th century.
+He obtained a tattered vocal score of it in Paris, and subsequently bought the full orchestral score at an auction in New York City.
 Although Sutherland was initially sceptical about Esclarmonde, Bonynge became an enthusiast of the work and eventually convinced her that she should perform the role of Esclarmonde herself.
-The San Francisco Opera and the Metropolitan Opera premieres of Esclarmonde took place in 1974 and 1976 respectively.
+The San Francisco Opera and Metropolitan Opera premieres of Esclarmonde took place in 1974 and 1976 respectively.